xgfs/verse/readme.md

 ## Citation

-If you use the code or the datasets, please consider citing out .
+If you use the code or the datasets, please consider citing the oaper:

     @inproceedings{Tsitsulin:2018:VVG:3178876.3186120,
         author = {Tsitsulin, Anton and Mottin, Davide and Karras, Panagiotis and M\"{u}ller, Emmanuel},